Uralla (NSW)

 Uralla is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Uralla's dwelling structure, as per the latest Census, consisted of 92.0% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Uralla was at 40.6%, with mortgaged dwellings at 33.4% and rented ones at 26.0%.
-The median monthly mortgage repayment was $1,267, below Non-Metro NSW's average of $1,733.
-The median weekly rent in Uralla was $250, compared to Non-Metro NSW's $330.
+Dwelling structure in Uralla, as per the latest Census, consisted of 92.0% houses and 7.9% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Uralla was 40.6%, similar to Regional NSW's figure.
+The remaining dwellings were either mortgaged (33.4%) or rented (26.0%).
+The median monthly mortgage repayment in Uralla was $1,267, lower than Regional NSW's average of $1,733.
+Median weekly rent in Uralla was recorded at $250, compared to Regional NSW's $330.
 Nationally, Uralla's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing